uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 Using four 2-to-1 1bit multiplexeres (from previous Lab) the signal will be toggled to display correctly the first digit of the signal using the 7-segment display module from previous parts.

-*Figure 2.4 — Main block Implementation*
+*Figure 2.4 — Binary to decimal module Design*

 <img src="IMG/Part_II_bin2dec_Design.gif" width="800">